MaestriaNet/TypeProviders/README.md

 ## Providers x Dependencies

-This package does not include dependencies on build output or project, you have install dependencies by your user case, bellow samples.
+This package does not include dependencies on build output or project, you need another install dependencies to generated source code use on you project, bellow instructions:

 ### Excel